 Our University’s Code of Conduct: A Guide for Students says:

 One of our Prevent duties is to set up a policy and procedures for freedom of speech and approving external speakers and events on campus, as explained on this web page.

 We also regularly review our Prevent risk-assessment relating to our welfare and safeguarding measures, our management of space, our use of ICT facilities and online studies and our responsibility for partner institutions.

 A schedule of online training has been provided for all staff with face-to-face training for front-line staff.
 This is being refreshed in 2019.

-If you are planning to invite an external speaker to talk at your event, you must submit a Guest Speaker Form to the relevant department 4 weeks in advance with as much information as possible about the speaker and the content of the talk.
-For more guidance, follow the directions of the University’s Freedom of Speech policy.
+If you are planning to invite an external speaker to talk at your event, you must submit a Guest Speaker Form to the relevant department four weeks in advance with as much information as possible about the speaker and the content of the talk.
+For more guidance, follow the directions of the Freedom of Speech Policy.

 If you are planning to invite an external speaker as part of a student society-led event, you must submit your Guest Speaker Form to the Student Activities Department of the Students’ Union four weeks prior to the event.
 This can be submitted online.
 Please see the form and further guidance on the Students’ Union’s Guest Speaker Policy.